Binom’s remodelling of the Cervantes Institute in London has attracted interest internationally

 These units include shelves-screens, storage-benches, sliding panelling-shelves and pivoting enclosures.
 They are key components to the design concept of a flexible home able to easily adapt its layout to the family needs in the short, medium and long term.
 Completion due February 2018h

-Binom’s design for a restaurant in Angel, central London
+Binom’s design for a restaurant in Upper st, London

-Our scheme for “Llerena” restaurant is on site and due to open in January 2018
+Our scheme for “Llerena” restaurant is open for business in Central London

 Making furniture: an exhibition of Architecture student work